 The evolution of Air France uniforms in 70 for years!

-Officially, the first flight attendants, as we know them today, appeared in 1946, with the first "military" uniforms.
+Officially, the first stewardesses, as we know them today, appeared in 1946, with the first "military" uniforms.
 Georgette Rénal opens the way for Air France uniforms.
 It was based on: a suit, a summer dress and a coat.
 In the 60s, the jet age arrived, and Christian Dior signed the new Air France uniform collection.
 Then followed Balenciaga, Jean Patou, Nina Ricci, Carven and Christian Lacroix, until 2005.
 The greatest designers created "haute couture" uniforms, which emphasized the importance of the profession in customer relations.

 With the jet era, the name of cabin crew also appears, an official recognition for this profession.
 Things progressed, teamwork began, each crew member began to have well-established roles, and preparations for the true role of a flight attendant, rescue and safety on board aircraft began.